Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Abstract

 \section{Abstract}

-The development of artificial intelligence demands that models incrementally update knowledge by Continual Learning (CL) to adapt to open-world environments.
-To meet privacy and security requirements, Continual Unlearning (CU) emerges as an important problem, aiming to sequentially forget particular knowledge acquired during the CL phase.
-However, existing unlearning methods primarily focus on single-shot joint forgetting and face significant limitations when applied to CU.
-First, most existing methods require access to the retained dataset for re-training or fine-tuning, violating the inherent constraint in CL that historical data cannot be revisited.
-Second, these methods often suffer from a poor trade-off between system efficiency and model fidelity, making them vulnerable to being overwhelmed or degraded by adversaries through deliberately frequent requests.
-In this paper, we identify that the limitations of existing unlearning methods stem fundamentally from their reliance on gradient-based updates.
-To bridge the research gap at its root, we propose a novel gradient-free method for CU, named \underline{\textbf{A}}nalytic \underline{\textbf{C}}ontinual \underline{\textbf{U}}nlearning (ACU), for efficient and exact forgetting with historical data privacy preservation.
-In response to each unlearning request, our ACU recursively derives an analytical (i.e., closed-form) solution in an interpretable manner using the least squares method.
-Theoretical and experimental evaluations validate the superiority of our ACU on unlearning effectiveness, model fidelity, and system efficiency.
+In Continual Learning (CL), using a Pre-Trained Model (PTM) as the feature extractor has become a popular practice.
+Accompanied by analytic classifiers, the PTM-based methods have achieved state-of-the-art performance in CL, in pursuit of the non-forgetting goal.
+Meanwhile, actively forgetting specific knowledge acquired during the CL phase is also essential in most service construction paradigms, for example, Mobile Crowd Sensing (MCS), where mobile edge nodes continuously collect sensory data and demand not only non-forgetting adaptation but also specific knowledge forgetting for privacy preservation.
+Thus, a unique problem, called Continual Unlearning (CU), arises when the forgetting requests show sequentially in CL.
+However, existing unlearning methods focus on single-shot joint forgetting and prove highly inadequate when applied to CU, including (1) violating the historical data privacy in CL and (2) vulnerably being overwhelmed or degraded with adversarially frequent requests.
+To handle the challenges of CU, we propose a gradient-free approach, called \underline{\textbf{A}}nalytic \underline{\textbf{C}}ontinual \underline{\textbf{U}}nlearning (ACU), for efficient and exact forgetting with historical data privacy preservation in PTM-based CL.
+In response to each unlearning request, our ACU recursively derives the analytical (i.e., closed-form) solutions via least squares in an interpretable manner.
+By meticulous design, our ACU is compatible with both sample-level and class-level unlearning requests.
+The theoretical and experimental evaluations validate our ACU's superiority in unlearning effectiveness, model fidelity, and system efficiency.